eth-ait/hci-project-group-11/README.md

 ![Folie11](img/interface2/Folie11.png)
 ![Folie12](img/interface2/Folie12.png)

-- If you meet up with other people or host social events often, we recommend using our Social Mode feature.
+- If you meet up with other people or host social events regularly, we recommend using our Social Mode feature.
 Mix the current mood and preferences with the other tech-savvy users around you.
 Based on the group's combined mood, the music will adjust accordingly and provide the gathering appropriately selected songs for everyone's entertainment.
-Hosts can also choose to override the autmatically generated mood by manually selecting one instead.
+Hosts can also choose to override the automatically generated mood by manually selecting one instead.

 - Guests can still directly influence what music is played using a song request feature.
 This way guests can help the host create a playlist.
 However, the suggestions can be filtered by requiring them to properly align with the current mood.
 This is also a great feature for casual deejays who want to handle song requests on the fly.
 Hosts can still choose to manually accept or reject song requests through a veto setting in the app if desired.